1. The story of our street

 3. The start of the campaign

 The campaign had three lead organizers, and a large number of engaged activists.
 Barnali Ghosh focused on community engagement and navigating city process, Anirvan Chatterjee focused on online organizing and historical context, and Monisha Bajaj, professor of education at the University of San Francisco, focused on framing and engagement.
+They weren’t alone.
 Dozens of local activists testified, wrote, and organized others, while over three hundred would participate online.

 The city’s renaming process invited the public to suggest names for the two-block downtown street, formerly Shattuck Avenue east.